GreptimeTeam/docs/docs/reference/sql/join.md

 `JOIN` is used to combine rows from two or more tables based on a related column between them.
-This allows for the retrieval of data that is spread across multiple tables.
+It allows you to extract data from multiple tables and present it as a single result set.

 There are several types of JOIN clauses: